discord-net/Discord.Net/docs/guides/getting_started/installing.md

 Discord.Net is distributed through the NuGet package manager, and we recommend installing Discord.Net with NuGet.

-Optionally, you may compile from source and install yourself.
+Alternatively, you may compile from source and install yourself.

 # Supported Platforms